-In September 2023, the TNFD released its recommendations for companies and financial institutions on how to report and disclose their interactions with nature and assess the resulting risks and opportunities.
+The TNFD is developing a framework that provides recommendations for companies on how to report on their interaction with nature and the resulting risks and opportunities.

-Designed to complement the more established climate-related framework created by the TCFD, the TNFD's recommendations follow a similar structure and are attracting significant business attention.
+Designed to complement the more established climate-related framework, the TNFD's recommendations follow a similar structure and are attracting significant business attention.

-The Taskforce comprises 40 members with over \$20 trillion in assets under management, supported by over 1,300 corporate, academic and civil organizations.
+The Taskforce comprises 40 members with over \$20 trillion assets under management, supported by over 1000 corporate, academic and civil organizations.

+The completed framework is expected to be released in September 2023.
 Biodiversity is a key part of much of the disclosure guidance, which is centered around four key pillars: governance, metrics and targets, strategy, and risk management.
 In the medium term, several G-20 governments are expected to introduce disclosure regulations that align with the framework.

-Challenges and P St (CC Key action Financials Short-term (2023 Medium-term (20 Long-term (2031 026-30) -) Data and metrics ns to mitigate challenges Scale up funding for initiatives to collect more granular biodiversity-related data and to d technology to improve data quality and availability evelop and deploy Actor(s) Time Developed countries and DFIs to support data collection in emerging economies Together with NGOs and academia, develop methodologies and platforms for sharing b iodiversity data Undertake and publish spatial landscape planning to identify areas of crucial habitat, to a credit projects support planning of offset ar nd 📠 Consistency across Together with NGOs and academia, publish research and agree at a cross-country leve environmentally harmful subsidy l on what is an frameworks Devise common frameworks and metrics for assessing and managing biodiversity impaincluding supply chains cts and dependencies, Establish a harmonized system for tracking and reporting biodiversity finance, making u systems se of existing processes and d Adopt natural capital accounting or reach to enable information to be collected in a stand the UN standard (System of Environmental Economic Accounting) dardized manner, for examp ble 📠
+Challenges and Challenges and C C Key action key actions Short-term (2023) Vedium-term (20 Long-term (2031) 3-25) )26-30) -) Time Data and metrics Scale up funding for initiatives to collect more granular biodiversity-related data and to develop and deploy technolog to improve data quality and availability y a î Developed countries and DFIs to support data collection in emerging economies Together with NGOs and academia, develop methodologies and platforms for sharing biodiversity data Undertake and publish spatial landscape planning to identify areas of crucial habitat, to support planning of offset an credit projects d 🙆 Consistency across Together with NGOs and academia, publish research and agree at a cross-country level on what is an environmentally harmful subsidy frameworks Devise common frameworks and metrics for assessing and managing biodiversity impacts and dependencies, including supply chains Establish a harmonized system for tracking and reporting biodiversity finance, making use of existing processes and systems Adopt natural capital accounting or reach to enable information to be collected in a standardized manner, for example the UN standard (System of Environmental Economic Accounting) e 庙